 Knowledge about the sample and its impurities

-Selection of diluent for sample preparation
+Selection of a diluent for sample preparation

 Column selection